moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/admin-area.md

 where the `clusterwide` key defines if the attribute is cluster-level or not.
 The definition files are consolidated and exposed in
 [a dedicated documentation page](https://docs.gitlab.com/ee/development/cells/application_settings_analysis.html).

-A solution will be implemented to synchronize cluster-level attributes from the leader cell to other cells upon update of such cluster-level attributes.
+A solution will be implemented to synchronize cluster-level attributes from the leader cell to follower cells upon update of such cluster-level attributes.
 See the [Implementation](#implementation) section below for the details.

 #### Admin UI